 Unfortunately, there isn't a burglar deterrent spray on the market.
-Perhaps if there was, we'd be contacted by significantly fewer families who have suffered a break-in.

 It's astonishing how many homeowners leave for work in the morning without closing the curtains and blinds in their house.
 By doing so, they're inviting burglars to window shop.